What are your opening Hours?

 What happens if my child is not well?

 It is sometimes unavoidable that small children will contract all kinds of minor infections.
 For a speedy recovery and to prevent other children from falling ill, children who are very unwell must stay at home.
-Only when a fever has subsided for a whole day should you return your child to the nursery.
 If the illness is infectious, we'll need a doctor's note confirming that your child is no longer contagious.
-A list of Recommended Exclusion Periods For Infectious Disease Cases and Contacts issued by the HPA is on display on our notice board in the foyer.
+A list of our Exclusion Periods For Infectious Disease Cases and Contacts are listed in a copy of a Nursery Information booklet that you will receive on registration and there is also a copy in the reception area.
 We ask that you provide us with the medication to treat Conjunctivitis before we can accept your child in the nursery.
 Don't worry about coughs and colds or other minor ailments, we are well used to these.

 Can I get help towards paying my childcare costs?